RSPB/CloudForest/README.md

 # CloudForest repository
 The CloudForest is a repository of scripts for calculation and visualisation of deforestation using Google Earth Engine (GEE), a cloud computing platform dedicated to geo-spatial analysis.
+The provided code has been used to generate data for the paper published in Remote Sensing and Conservation journal: [Patterns of twenty-first century forest loss across a global network of important sites for biodiversity](http://onlinelibrary.wiley.com/doi/10.1002/rse2.13/abstract).

 ## Contents
   - [Overview](#overview)